albetnov/vue-tik/README.md

 })
 ```

-And there you.
 The upload will use `POST` using `form-data`, and this is the response VueTik will expect from your API:

 ```json
 {